gameboycameraman/the-goblin-shortcutter/README.md

 console.log("This is your card:", card);
 ```

-I'll return to you as fast as possible,
+I'll return to you as fast as possible,<br/>
-With a single name or list of names,
+With a single name or list of names, <br/>
 Depending on the match that I found.

 *Artwork by [Jesper Ejsing](http://jesperejsing.com/)*